Skip the coffee shop and make your favorite caramel coffees at home with this Easy Homemade Caramel Coffee Syrup with only three ingredients!

 I keep it in a sealed container in my fridge right next to my coffee creamer.
 It will stay good in there for a month or so.

-Fun Breakfasts to Enjoy with your Coffee
+Easy Gluten-Free Breakfasts to Enjoy with Your Coffee

 Easy 3-Ingredient Homemade Caramel Coffee Syrup